jesric1029/SeleniumCucumberHybridFramework/README.md

 **What are the test cases?**
 In the example file there are three test cases:
 <ul>
 <li>TC001: This test case demonstrates navigating to Google using Selenium and searching for given Strings.
-Validation that the result is www.google.com</li>
+Validates that the result is www.google.com</li>
 <li>TC002: This test case demonstrates navigating to Google and uses multiple input to navigate through the devices shop</li>
 <li>TC003: This test case demonstrates REST by a GET request against a public API for US data and validates that the expected population matches the given year</li>
 </ul>